 Between his accession in 1713 and death in 1740 King Frederick William I of Prussia greatly expanded the size of the Prussian Army from 38,000 men to 83,000 men.
 He became known as the “Soldier King” and his military projects paved the way for his son Frederick to Great to turn Prussia from a relatively minor German kingdom into a great European power.
 However his chief military interest was in creating his own personal regiment of extremely tall men, known to history as the “Potsdam Giants”.

 This strange obsession was not just a personal indulgence but also a perverse early experiment in eugenics.
+Subscribe to History of War today and save money on the cover price!

 The official name of Frederick William’s regiment was “The Grand Grenadiers of Potsdam” but they were almost universally known as “The Potsdam Giants” or “The Long Guys”.
 The only requirement for joining the regiment was that potential recruits had to be over six feet tall.